As of 12/18/2014 5:13:14 AM

 Energy Law and Climate Change Policy

-In this seminar, we will be learning and discussing the evolving legal issues relating to energy law and clean energy development policy solutions, and the newly emerging law of climate change.
-This seminar will take place in "real time" while: (1) President Obama and the United States Congress are considering federal climate change solutions legislation; (2) The federal, state and municipal governments are moving to implement the extensive clean energy development policies and financial incentives enacted in late 2008 and early 2009; (3) The private sector is rapidly accelerating investments in cleaner energy and cleaner transportation developments and strategies; and (4) The United States and the global community is preparing for the potentially landmark Copenhagen climate change treaty discussions/negotiations in December 2009.
+In this seminar, we will be learning about and discussing the newly emerging "law of climate change" and evolving energy and environmental law and clean energy development policy solutions.
+This seminar will take place in "real time" while: (1) The Executive Branch and the United States Congress are considering federal climate change and clean energy solutions regulatory standards and legislative policies; (2) State and municipal governments are moving to implement climate change strategies, clean energy development policies and innovative financing approaches; and (3) The private sector is accelerating investments in clean energy and clean transportation developments and strategies.

-Course requirements are engaged class participation and a final paper (20-30 page) on a seminar-related topic of the student's choice.
-There are no prerequisites for the seminar, although a previous environmental law or natural resources law class, and constitutional law and administrative law course(s), will be helpful.
+Course requirements are engaged class participation (33% of grade) and a final paper of 25-35 pages (67% of grade) on a seminar-related topic of the student's choice.
+There are no prerequisites for the seminar although a previous environmental law or natural resources law class, and constitutional law and administrative law course(s), will be helpful.